 Direct to consumer brands are shaking up the retail world by skipping traditional distribution channels and passing the cost savings along to their customers.
 For businesses, however, DTC has an additional perk: It allows marketers to build relationships with target audiences through sustained engagement with their brand.
 Direct to consumer marketing is fueled, in part, by a wealth of first-party data, which DTC brands collect at each stage of the customer journey.
 When this data is integrated into a mobile in-app advertising strategy, DTC brands unlock a marketing superpower.

 Direct to consumer marketing differs from traditional retail in that manufacturers promote products and services directly to consumers.
 While this model existed well before 2019, its scope was often limited to directing customers to catalogs and mail-order products.
 Today, eCommerce technologies allow brands to manage their storefronts directly, interact with target audiences, and provide personalized services.

 DTC marketing campaigns and their associated operations often require direct oversight from first-party sales and marketing teams.
 Despite this additional time and resource investment, DTC has significant benefits compared to traditional retail:

-These insights come courtesy of Mena Iskander’s article, 3 Direct to Consumer Trends Reshaping Digital Marketing in 2019.
+These insights come courtesy of Mena Iskander’s article, 3 Direct to Consumer Trends Reshaping Digital Marketing.
 Read the full article here!

 Thanks to the direct to consumer business model, DTC brands have a wealth of first-party data at their disposal.
 This data is incredibly effective at building detailed customer profiles and driving performance marketing campaigns.
 This allows brands to target specific audiences with relevant high-value offers, including: